Good me: History

 By the end of 2023, Good me had almost 10,000 stores and was second largest among its peers (behind Mixue Ice Cream & Tea) in terms of total sales and number of stores.

 In September 2024, a video posted on Chinese social media depicted staff with their heads lowered and their hands bound with mock handcuffs made from cardboard cup holders while wearing placards that listed their workplace 'offenses.'
-The caption read: “This is a warning.
-Next time…there will be no next time.”
-The post drew criticism online; the company removed the clip, and on September 18, 2024, issued and apology.
+The caption read: "This is a warning.
+Next time…there will be no next time."
+The post drew criticism online; the company removed the clip, and on September 18, 2024, issued an apology.
 A staff quoted in media coverage said the video was intended as a joke and did not reflect actual workplace practice.

 In February 2025, Good me held its initial public offering becoming a listed company on the Hong Kong Stock Exchange with the offering raising US$233 million.
 On its trading debut, its shares dropped 6.4%.
-The IPO elevated founder Wang Yun’an’s personal stake to an estimated HK$8.6 billion (about US$1.2 billion).
+The IPO elevated founder Wang Yun'an's personal stake to an estimated HK$8.6 billion (about US$1.2 billion).